Ormond R. Simpson: Later service and retirement

 Following his return stateside, Simpson was appointed commanding general of Marine Corps Supply Center, Albany, Georgia and held this command until summer of 1971.
 He received his fourth Legion of Merit for his service at Albany.

 He was then ordered to the Headquarters Marine Corps in Washington, D.C., and appointed director of personnel under Commandant Robert E. Cushman.
 Following the redesignation of that assignment in 1972, Simpson was promoted to the rank of lieutenant general and appointed deputy chief of staff for manpower.
-He served in this capacity until his retirement on May 1, 1973, after 37 years of active service.
+He served in this capacity until his retirement on 1 May 1973, after 37 years of active service.
 Simpson also received his second Navy Distinguished Service Medal during his retirement ceremony.

 Simpson then returned to Texas and settled in College Station, with his wife Marjorie E. Simpson with who they had two children.
 He then worked at his alma mater, Texas A&M University, as assistant vice president for student services and the head of the School of Military Sciences until his second retirement.

-Lieutenant General Ormond R. Simpson died on November 21, 1998, following a battle with cancer.
-He is buried at College Station Cemetery.
+Lieutenant General Ormond R. Simpson died on 21 November 1998.
 He is honoured by the Texas A&M Corps of Cadets through the Simpson Drill Field, the O. R. Simpson Award for Most Outstanding Color Guard and the O.R.
 Simpson Honor Society.